AFKrcher/probe/README.md

 #### Build Errors

-If you run into any build errors, please ensure you try all of the following before submitting an issue:
+General build errors may be resolved by checking the following:

 - Ensure that you run the commands noted above at the root of the project
 - Ensure you have followed all installation and build instructions
 - Modify the commands in the scripts and this README based on your OS and terminal

-Docker-specific errors may be resolved by checking the following:
+Docker-specific build errors may be resolved by checking the following:

 - `docker system prune -f -a` to remove all old images and volumes
 - `docker container prune -f` / `docker volume prune -f` / `docker builder prune -f -a` / `docker image prune -f -a`
 - `docker rmi $(docker images --filter “dangling=true” -q --no-trunc)` to remove any dangling images that you don't need
 - Restart Docker and/or restart your computer
-- Logout and login to Docker
+- Logout and log back into your Docker account
-- Ensure you have access to Iron Bank, else see the Dockerfile comments
+- Ensure you have access to Iron Bank; if not, see the Dockerfile comments
 - Reset your Docker client to factory default settings
 - Go to `~/.docker/config.json` and ensure that `credStore: <storage environment>` is properly written into the file
 - Check the Dockerfile and script to ensure relative paths lead to the correct files/folders